Suggester/Documentation/staff/deletecomment.md

 Use this command to remove a comment from a suggestion

 ### Arguments
-`comment ID`: The ID of the comment you want to remove
+`comment id`: The id of the comment you want to remove

-?> Check the field name above the comment to find "ID" followed by a number, this is the comment ID.
+?> Check the field name above the comment to find "id" followed by a number, this is the comment id.

 ### Usage
-Use `.deletecomment [comment ID]` in any channel the bot can read and send messages in.
+Use `.deletecomment [comment id]` in any channel the bot can read and send messages in.

 ### Aliases
 `delcomment`, `dcomment` and `rmcomment`